Emmett Tyrrell

 Robert Emmett Tyrrell Jr. (born December 14, 1943) is an American conservative magazine editor, book author and columnist.
 He is the founder and editor-in-chief of The American Spectator and writes with the byline "R. Emmett Tyrrell, Jr."

 Background

 Tyrrell was born in Chicago, Illinois, and raised Roman Catholic.
 In 1961, he graduated from Fenwick High School in Oak Park, Illinois.

-He attended Indiana University, where he was on the swim team under the notable coach James "Doc" Counsilman.
+He attended Indiana University Bloomington, where he was on the swim team under coach James "Doc" Counsilman.
 While at Indiana University, he was a member of Phi Kappa Psi, living in a chapter house where Steve Tesich resided.
 He also has a master's degree in American Diplomatic History.